Pokiri: Critical response

+The Hindu wrote: "An out and out action flick, one can see the director's thirst to cash in on the audience craze for such films.
+Nevertheless it's Mahesh Babu's show all the way.
+Mahesh's understated performance in Pokiri allows him to effortlessly reclaim the title of a star, overshadowing more questionable recent career choices."
+Sify wrote "Pokiri was designed as a mass masala extravaganza which satisfies the undemanding viewers.
+Mahesh Babu has strong screen presence that works to the advantage of the film."

+Rediff wrote "Sporting a new, rugged look, 'Prince' Mahesh Babu has stolen the show.
+He carries the film on his shoulders, consolidating his winning streak after last year's Athadu.
+Another highlight of the film is its well-choreographed action sequences (if you can digest the violence), which give it a slick look."

 Box office

 According to Sify, Pokiri took an "extraordinary" opening across the globe and was able to cash in on the four-day weekend holiday.
 Pokiri was released in a single screen, the Jayaprada theatre in Chennai, where 98.5% of seats were sold putting it in second place in the city's box office chart, which Sify called an "awesome" feat.
 The film completed a fifty-day run on 17 June 2006, in nearly 300 centres and had earned US$350,000 to become the highest grossing Telugu film in the United States.
 By July 2006, the film had earned approximately ₹35–40 crore and become the highest grossing Telugu film of all time.
 The film earned ₹11.70 crore in the Nizam region alone, breaking the previous record set in the region by Indra (2002) and earned approximately ₹2.5 crore at the United States box office.

 The film completed a 100-day run in 200 centres and a 175-day run in 63 centres.
 The film completed a 200-day run in 15 centres, and a 365-day run at a theatre in Kurnool, becoming the first Telugu film to do so in the last two and a half decades.
 The film was screened in Bhagiratha theatre, Kurnool for 500 days at the rate of four shows per day and collected a share of ₹60 lakh.
-In its lifetime, Pokiri grossed 66 crore and collected a distributor share of 42 crore at the global box office.
+In its lifetime, Pokiri collected a distributor share of ₹42 crore at the global box office.
+The film was reported to have grossed over ₹70 crore, however some estimates, based on the distributor share of the film at the time, indicate that the global gross figure may have been up to ₹76 crore.
 It held that position until 2009 when Magadheera pushed it to second place after its nine-day run.

 Pokiri grossed over ₹1.7 crore in its 2022 re-release.